acronis/go-authkit/README.md

 // with additional methods for working with access policies. type Claims interface {
 	jwtgo.Claims

+	// GetID returns the JTI field of the claims.
+	GetID() string

 	// GetScope returns the scope of the claims as a slice of access policies.
 	GetScope() Scope